Where Can You Avoid Paying Taxes? 22 Countries with Zero or Very Low Taxation

 N/A |

-**Only on foreign income.
+*** Only foreign-source income.

-*** Only for local income.
+**** Only domestic income.

-****For local companies, IBC is exempt for 50 years.
+***** Local companies; IBCs exempt for 50 years.

-***** 20-year exemption (annual fee from $300).
+****** Exemption for 20 years (annual fee from $300).

 Frequently Asked Questions About Zero and Low Tax Countries